ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-steps (int > 0) [(int > 0) ...]
                             Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))
       --final-gradient-direction (diagonal, horizontal, vertical, center)
-                            Direction of the gradient for the final color. (default: Direction.DIAGONAL)
+                            Direction of the final gradient. (default: Direction.DIAGONAL)

     Example: terminaltexteffects blackhole --star-colors ffcc0d ff7326 ff194d bf2669 702a8c 049dbf --final-gradient-stops 8A008A 00D1FF FFFFFF --final-gradient-steps 12 --final-gradient-direction vertical
 </details>